Reviewed by Dr. Sarika Arora, MD

 Take some melatonin before going to bed.
 You made it home from the party in good shape, but then wake in the middle of the night with horrible reflux pain.
 Sound familiar?
 Researchers have found that taking melatonin before bedtime can prevent heartburn flares as effectively as over the counter PPI medications.
 Melatonin appears to strengthen the valve that stops stomach acid from traveling up into the esophagus.
 Plus, melatonin helps you get a good night’s sleep!

-Give your gut bacteria a jump start with probiotics. high-quality probiotic with several diverse strains crowds out bad bacteria, which is a known trigger for digestive symptoms.
+Give your gut bacteria a jump start with probiotics.
+A high-quality probiotic with several diverse strains crowds out bad bacteria, which is a known trigger for digestive symptoms.
 Having enough of the “good bugs” on board helps calm bloating, gas, indigestion and nausea.
 For best results, pop a probiotic daily during the holiday feasting season — and beyond!
-For a probiotic-filled food to serve as your holiday meals, add a side dish of lacto-fermented kimchi or sauerkraut.
+For a probiotic-filled food to serve at your holiday meals, add a side dish of lacto-fermented kimchi or sauerkraut.

 Boost your digestive enzymes.
 Digestive enzymes help your body break down food.
 Your pancreas makes enzymes, but if poor digestion, especially of dairy-containing foods is a problem, you can try supplementing with the enzyme lactase for a digestive assist.